Seravezza: Patron saints

-Seravezza's patron saint is St. Lawrence.
+Seravezza's patron saint is Saint Lawrence.
 His feast occurs annually on 10 August.

 According to historian Lorenzo Marcuccetti the battle remembered by historian Titus Livius of 186 BC was fought between apuan Ligures and Romans in Ponte Stazzemese.
 The battle was fought on a hill named Colle Marcio (Marcio Hill) from the name of the defeated consul: Quintus Marcius.

-The frazione of Querceta has St. Joseph, celebrated on 19 March.
-The patron saint of the frazione of Pozzi is St. Roch.
+The frazione of Querceta has Saint Joseph, celebrated on 19 March.
+The patron saint of the frazione of Pozzi is Saint Roch.